V. PROVISION OF SERVICES

 parties through Task 5.52, Provision of Community Services) annually, as shown

 this work.
 In 2002-03, this task will

 continue to include contractual support of the Town of Colonie's FGEIS implementation in the Airport

 area.
 More significant, ongoing technical assistance is programmed for Albany County in connection with its annual

 In 2002-03, CDTC will continue to work

 with the town of Colonie and Albany County to refine the GEIS statement of

 findings to ensure consistency with the current implementation plan.
-The work will be coordinated with the new
+The town is still considering conducting a

 TASK 5.61 Project Development Support (TIP funded)

 CDTC staff continues to assist NYSDOT Region 1 in an